m90/frederikring.com/content/pages/index.md

 ### What I can help you with

-Depending on your requirements, I am able to work with a wide range of technologies, including:
+I’ve worked across almost every area of web development.
+No matter if you're looking for a **static website**, a **webshop** or a complex **cloud solution**, I can help you make sense of it and deliver what's needed.
+Depending on your project's requirements, I am able to work with a wide range of technologies, including:

 - **Languages**:  JavaScript, Golang, Python, PHP
 - **Frameworks & Languages**: Node.js, Go standard library, Django, Flask, Express.js, Laravel